Truist: SunTrust merger

 The merger was completed at midnight December 6, 2019.
 BB&T CEO Kelly King retained the same position with the new company.
 Customers of both banks were given free access to all of Truist's ATMs free of charge.
-The merged bank will continue to operate under the BB&T and SunTrust names until the two banks' computer hardware, software and networking systems are streamlined, a process that could take as long as two years.
+The merged bank continued to operate under the BB&T and SunTrust names until the two banks' computer hardware, software and networking systems were streamlined, a process that was projected take as long as two years.
 Due to delays related to the COVID-19 pandemic, Truist announced in April 2021 that core conversion to combine the branches will be performed in early 2022.
 However, on the day the merger closed, SunTrust Bank merged into Branch Banking & Trust Company, forming Truist Bank as the merged company's legal banking entity.

 On December 11, 2019, Truist officially exercised its option to purchase Hearst Tower in downtown Charlotte from Cousins Properties.
 Truist moved its corporate headquarters to Hearst Tower, which was renamed to Truist Center.
 Truist had taken over 550000 sqft of 965000 sqft total.
 The bank announced the deal was completed March 31, 2020.
 However, due to the COVID-19 pandemic, further actions will be delayed.

 Truist unveiled its logo in January 2020, with two Ts representing touch and technology, and a shade of purple combining the blue of SunTrust and the burgundy of BB&T. In November 2020, the bank used helicopters to lift up four signs to the top of the former Hearst Tower.
 The "Truist" wordmark appears on the North Tryon Street and North College Street sides of the building, while the other two sides displayed the Truist logo.
 This signage has caused a lot controversy, even leading the building's original architect to refer to the signage as vandalism.

 In February 2020, Truist announced it would be launching a nonprofit foundation called the Truist Foundation.

 In March 2020, Truist announced it would vacate its former headquarters building in Winston-Salem except for a branch office and would move employees in its community/retail hub to other locations in the city, including the Park Building on Cherry Street and two locations on Stratford Road.

 The merger was estimated to cost $4 billion.
 Part of these costs would be severance for workers laid off, conversion costs, marketing and professional fees.
 However, through the merger the bank estimates that $1.6 billion in net cost savings will be achieved by the end of 2022.
 Part of this savings would be fewer branches.
 Truist intended to close 800 branches by the first quarter of 2022, and office consolidation would reduce space by 4.8 million square feet.